daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 So just by doing these few extra things your IDE can help you to stay type safe.

-Honestly it will not be a gentle reminder - those red curly lines are hard to ignore and if you need some extra motivation you can hit F8 which will just throw the next error in your face :p.
+Honestly, it will not be a gentle reminder - those red curly lines are hard to ignore and if you need some extra motivation you can hit F8 which will just throw the next error in your face :p.

 ![showTypeErrors](https://github.com/daKmoR/type-safe-webcomponents-with-jsdoc/raw/master/images/showTypeErrors.png)